Aliases for EPHA2 Gene

 GeneCards Summary for EPHA2 Gene

 EPHA2 (EPH Receptor A2) is a Protein Coding gene.
-Diseases associated with EPHA2 include cataract 6, multiple types and brain stem glioma.
+Diseases associated with EPHA2 include cataract 6, multiple types and cataract, total congenital.
 Among its related pathways are PI3K-Akt signaling pathway and GPCR Pathway.
 GO annotations related to this gene include transmembrane receptor protein tyrosine kinase activity and ephrin receptor activity.
 An important paralog of this gene is EPHB3.

 UniProtKB/Swiss-Prot for EPHA2 Gene